 - 2nd Classification: Internal data not intended for the public

 - 3rd Classification: Sensitive internal data that would negatively impact the organization if disclosed

 - 4th Classification: Highly sensitive data that could put an organization at risk

 Data classification is a complex process, but automated systems can help streamline this process.
 The enterprise must create the criteria for classification, outline the roles and responsibilities of employees to maintain the protocols, and implement proper security standards.
-Properly executed, data classification will provide a framework for the storage, transmission and retrieval of data.
+Properly executed, data classification will provide a framework for the data storage, transmission and retrieval of data.

 Automation simplifies data classification by enabling you to dynamically set different filters and classification criteria when viewing data across your storage.
-For instance, if you wanted to classify all data belonging to users who are no longer at the company as “zombie data,” the Komprise solution will aggregate files that fit into the zombie data criterion to help you quickly classify your data.
+For instance, if you wanted to classify all data belonging to users who are no longer at the company as “zombie data,” the Komprise Intelligent Data Management solution will aggregate files that fit into the zombie data criterion to help you quickly classify your data.